 Well, that depends on your definition of, “Fixed.”
 Some people are waiting for raids to get better, some people are waiting for the crucible meta to get better, and others are standing by for better loot.
 We’ll go through each of the various modes and give you an idea of when it will be worthwhile to come back to Destiny 2.

-And stay tuned, we will continue to update this article as new information becomes available.
+And stay tuned, I will continue to update this article as new information becomes available.

-(Hit ctrl+f and search for TL;DR if you want to skip to the short version.)
+Hit ctrl+f and search for TL;DR (pronounced, “Too long; didn’t read.”) if you want to skip to the short version.

-But First: Weapon Changes, Balancing Tweaks, and Other QoL Updates
+But First: Weapon Changes, Sandbox Tweaks, and Other QoL Updates

 Some changes will affect every mode across the board, so rather than spelling them out a hundred times, I am going to drop all of that info right here.